 The movie is directed by Fleabag and Killing Eve director Harry Bradbeer, while His Dark Materials and The Eddy writer Jack Thorne is behind the screenplay.
 The film also stars Harry Potter’s Fiona Shaw, Unforgotten's Adeel Akhtar and Vanity Fair's Frances de la Tour.

-Watch Enola Holmes on Netflix this September.
+Watch Enola Holmes on Netflix September 23rd.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.